 So how are we to “discern” different things of different “significance” in the real world, if we accept that objective distinction and definition are simply artefacts of our model, not the world itself?
 A two-pronged answer.
 Firstly until people reach an “aha” moment in recognising how significant this objectification problem really is, and how a fundamentally different model might look like and how it would improve life, the answer is one of guidance only.

-So, for now, beyond the confines of science, and even within it, don’t get too hung up on definitions as the means to identify your objects of interest.
+So, for now, beyond the confines of science, and even within it, don’t get too hung up on definitions as the means to identify your objects & subjects of interest.
 Certainly in human situations beyond scientific contexts or specific applications, don’t be fooled into thinking you can solve your problem by seeking more definitive definitions.
 That’s the fools errand.
-In “identity politics” where waging rhetorical arguments on behalf of or against groups of humans, accept that no such definition can get beyond being a “working definition” for the current conversation.
-The only reliable identification of a group is self-identity.
+In “identity politics” where waging rhetorical arguments on behalf of or between groups of humans, accept that no such definition can get beyond being a “working definition” for the current conversation.
+The only reliable identification of a group is mutual self-identity.
 What does the individual identify as?
 Even then, there are extreme subjective cases.
-The individual who refuses any (useful) labelling in order to reject or game the system you’re suggesting, or the individual who chooses perverse identity either for the same reasons or (say) to play the victim card, in order to pursue some other rhetorical or political agenda.
+The individual who refuses any (useful) labelling in order to reject or game the system you’re suggesting, or the individual who chooses perverse identity either for the same reasons or (say) to play the victim card, to claim some freedom conflicting with others, or in order to pursue some other rhetorical or political ideology.

-In identity politics, definition of ones identity is political, subjective, and psychological.
-It won’t fit your objective definitions usefully for long, no matter how carefully you work out such definitions.
+In identity politics, definition of one’s identity is political, subjective, and psychological.
+It won’t fit your prior objective definitions usefully for long, no matter how carefully you work out such definitions.

 For a more comprehensive and fundamental solution if, as I do, you believe the problem is real (see “aha” above), real in the natural world described by science, then I’m guessing you’re going to need a better solution than a science based on politics and psychological games.
 You’d also have to believe a little metaphysical consideration is worth the effort.
 Ironically fundamental physicists, imagining some as yet unknown particle or field underlying their model-so-far are doing exactly that.
 It was Max Born no less who said “theoretical physics is actual metaphysics”.
 Sure, they will want to turn their imaginings into definable and testable components of their scientific model of physics but, until they do, such imaginings need not be limited by their existing models.
 The what-if’s can be as creative and imaginative as you like.